hd-UQ/cd_dynamax/Goals.md

 ### Code optimization (All Pending)

-- Build compare() for tests that just takes objects rather than arrays…can make tests even more succinct this way. e.g. compare(cd_ukf_object, d_ukf_object) will compare all identically-named attributes
+- Build compare() for tests that just takes objects rather than array
+    - can make tests even more succinct this way.
+    - e.g. compare(cd_ukf_object, d_ukf_object) will compare all identically-named attributes

-- Use the improved compare() in all tests.
+- Use improved compare() in all tests

 - Pending:
     - Can CD-dynamax deal with noiseless state evolution?
         - i.e, ODE mode
         - i.e., What happens if Q=0
-    - SGD fit with validation option given train-validation (in add_validation branch)
+    - fit_SGD function with validation option, given train-validation data (preliminary existing in add_validation branch)
-    - Add new filtering functionalities to __init__
+    - Add new cdnlgssm functionalities to its `__init__`
-	- Be consistent when calling filters (always use `model.filter`, don't call inference files directly from a script)
+	- Be consistent when calling filters: always use `model.filter`, don't call inference files directly from a script
 	- build a lax_scan_debug function that behaves like lax.scan but actually just implements a for loop for easy debugging
 	- Matt needs to un-install dynamax so that he can change dynamax code and have it work
 	- add predicted_means/covs to lgssm_filter (in dynamax code)